GatorSense/MIACE/README.md

 ****************************************************************

 NOTE: If MI-ACE or MI-SMF Algorithms are used in any publication or presentation, the following reference must be cited:
-A. Zare, C. Jiao, T. Glenn, "Multiple Instance Hyperspectral Target Characterization," Under Review.
+A. Zare, C. Jiao, T. Glenn, "Multiple Instance Hyperspectral Target Characterization," IEEE Trans. on Pattern Analysis and Machine Intelligence, To Appear.

 ****************************************************************